immannan/elasticsearch/md/Lab_4.md

 while dealing with a real-world-like dataset of network traffic data.
 We illustrated how flexible Elasticsearch is as an analytics engine.
 Without much additional data modeling and extra effort, we can analyze any field, even when the data is on a big data scale.
-This is a rare capability that\'s not offered by many data stores.
-As you will see in Lab 7, [*Visualizing Data with Kibana*], Kibana leverages many of the aggregations that we learned about in this lab.

-This concludes the labs on Elasticsearch, the core of Elastic Stack, in this book.
-You now have a very strong foundation to learn about the rest of the ecosystem of Elastic Stack.
-Starting with the next lab, we will shift our focus to learning about Logstash, which primarily deals with getting data into Elasticsearch from a variety of sources.